wso2/docs-mi/en/docs/learn/examples/json-examples/json-examples.md

-# How to work with JSON Message Payloads
+# How to Work with JSON Message Payloads

 WSO2 Micro Integrator provides support for [JavaScript Object Notation (JSON)](http://www.json.org/) payloads in messages.
 The following sections describe how to work with JSON via the Micro Integrator.